-With a heavy focus on crime scene investigation, studying a Bachelor of Science in Forensic Biology and Toxicology will introduce you to a number of specialist crime-busting skills.
+With a heavy focus on crime scene investigation, studying a Forensic Biology and Toxicology will introduce you to a number of specialist crime-busting skills.

 These include the ability to analyse DNA, fingerprints and bloodstain patterns, in addition to determining cause of death and identifying skeletal remains.

 According to Murdoch Lecturer and Forensic Scientist, Brendan Chapman, teachings of forensic science are centred on obtaining a successful conviction in court.